Destiny 2: The 13 Best Exotics You Need Right Now (2023)

 Screenshot by GameSkinny

 No Raid boss damage phase is complete without a Divinity, even in the current Rocket Launcher meta.
 It doesn’t matter what kind of enemy you’re fighting.
-If you hit it with a Div, it will have a weak point.
-And while you need to do what I think is the worst Raid in the game — Garden of Salvation — to get the weapon, it’s an absolute must.
+If you hit it with a Div and keep the beam on target, you’ll generate a large and easy-to-see weak spot right in the middle of your enemy’s chest (or head, or stomach, or…).
+And while you need to do what I think is the worst Raid in the game — Garden of Salvation — to get the weapon, having this weapon in your inventory is an absolute must.

 Osteo Striga